Adding Additional Details to Events

 For events with specific people or places, the easiest way to add information is through natural language input.
-Natural language input allows you to write titles like you’d write them in a physical calendar; for example, you could type “Dinner with Karen at St. Elmo’s” and Timepage would recognize both the name and place and input them into your calendar.
+When adding an event just type the location and people like “Dinner with Ella at St. Elmo’s” and Timepage will recognize both the name and place.

 - Add an event either in Day View, Heat Map, or with 3D Touch

 - Type the activity (Dinner, Workout, etc.)

-- If the person added is in your contacts, Timepage will surface their information
+- If the person added is in your contacts, Timepage will display their information

 - If the person added is not in your contacts, the title will simply display their name

-- If there is a location set for the event, type it and select the correct one.
+- If there is a location set for the event, start typing it and select from the locations displayed.

-The information can also be added after an item was created by opening an event and tapping either the time or the People header.
-By tapping on People, you can add other event members through their email.
+The information can also be added after an item was created by opening an event.

 For future reference, adding location and notes are perfect for when the event rolls around.
 After entering an item you’ve added to Timepage, you can view and edit where it’ll take place, as well as what it entails.